 Does this describe your relationship with your CRM?
 You're worried about hitting capacity.
-Maybe you have more than one CRM or even Excel files in a bid to make life easier for your teams.
+Maybe you have more than one CRM or even Excel files in a bid to make life easier.
 You may also have unsubscribed/ bounced/non-target contacts in your CRM.
-If you've answered yes to any of these, a new HubSpot pricing model will feel like a breath of fresh air.
+If you've answered yes to any of these, the new HubSpot pricing model will feel like a breath of fresh air.

 'Marketing Contacts' is a new pricing model from HubSpot that means users only need to pay for contacts in their HubSpot CRM if they are marketing to them – so any other contacts you store are free!
 If you've been looking for a CRM with better ROI, this could be the answer.